 Never go shopping for specials without a complete list made out for your large crowd event.
 Recheck your list; it should have every item that you will need for your meal for a crowd.
 This list should also include any paper products.
 Even though I prefer china and cloth napkins for dinners, buffets and special occasions, it might be necessary for you to use paper items.
 If so, everything should be on your list.
 If you are going to be using foil or other wraps, list it.

 If you are going to be serving appetizers for a crowd all the ingredients should be on your list.
-The same goes for salads for a crowd and desserts for a crowd.
+The same goes for salads and desserts.
 When cooking for a crowd, the list of ingredients rises quickly and this means “money”.
 One thing I have found very handy when I give a party is estimating the actual dollar amount before I ever start my shopping for specials.
 This is not that hard to do when checking the advertisements and making my phone calls.
 You would be surprised at how close you can come by estimating.

 As I have often said, “have all your ducks in a row “before heading out to grocery shop.
 Have on your list what you are going to buy, how much you are going to buy and where you are going to buy it.
 This will save you time, money and much frustration.
 The following is a list of items you might need for your party or dinner.
 It is for 25 people; multiply or deduct for your group size.

 Meat, Poultry, Fish